 The Octopus Tracker tariff is available to existing Octopus customers (though others can just switch first to its standard tariff, then to this) with dual-fuel, electricity-only and gas-only options.

 Rates change daily depending on wholesale costs (and where you live), which makes it more of a gamble.
-While it has been cheap in recent months – 31% cheaper than the Price Cap on average over the last year – we've seen the daily rates rising in recent weeks, hovering around July's Price Cap levels, though that's still lower than the October Cap.
+While it has been cheap – 31% cheaper than the Price Cap on average over the last year – wholesale prices have been increasing recently, and it has on occasion, crept above the Price Cap.
+So you’ll need to keep a close eye on the rates in case wholesale prices continue to rise.

 -